 The world is full of people who like to play a junior game of what this bill addresses.
 A few years ago I had a small role in the demise of ACS Solicitors which were thankfully sacked by the law society

-last week about how YouTube's system, Content ID, incorrectly flagged HVBA's own video
+wrote last week about how YouTube's system, Content ID, incorrectly flagged HVBA's own

-as infringing.
-The video, an hour-long lecture on the history of bluegrass music, triggered the Content ID filters because it contained three clips of bluegrass recordings copyrighted by Sony, each around 30 seconds and surrounded by a discussion of the
+video as infringing.
+The video, an hour-long lecture on the history of bluegrass music, triggered the Content ID filters because it contained three clips of bluegrass recordings copyrighted by Sony, each around 30 seconds and surrounded by a

 We're glad Sony stopped trying to block or monetize HVBA's video.
 But the company's response is troubling all the same.
 A Sony executive emailed HVBA to say that the company "has decided to withdraw its objection to the use of its two sound